Sasha: Creative Goal-Oriented Reasoning in Smart Homes with Large Language Models: Background Related Work

-Prior work illustrates common shortcomings of assistant devices that users might describe their goals to: namely, they struggle to operate outside of a predictable, rigid command structure~\cite{kim2021exploring, cowan2017can, luger2016like} and are generally unable to deal with complex commands~\cite{upadhyay2023studying, pradhan2020use}.
-Research in this area has investigated task-specific models and systems to improve understanding of user goals.
+Prior work has proposed task-specific systems for inferring user goals.
 Noura et al. proposed the VISH grammar and generative dataset for modeling goal-oriented smart home utterances, using it to train task-specific natural language models and improve understanding~\cite{noura2020natural, noura2020vish}.
-This approach broadens the supported command structure of assistants by introducing a goal-oriented grammar---a user can say ``the blinds are too low'' to raise the blinds---but does not provide support for highly ambiguous goals like ``make it cozy in here'' that might entail completely different responses depending on the environment, nor does it provide support for persistent goals like ``help me save energy'' that require reasoning about a home's devices and sensors.
-Palanca et al. similarly approach the problem of achieving user goals with a task-specific system, proposing a multi-agent approach~\cite{palanca2018designing}.
+This approach broadens the supported command structure of assistants by introducing a goal-oriented grammar, e.g., a user can say ``the blinds are too low'' to raise the blinds.
+The system does not provide support for completely under-specified commands like ``make it cozy in here'' that might entail different responses depending on the environment, nor does it provide support for persistent goals like ``help me save energy'' that require reasoning about a home's devices and sensors.
+Palanca et al. approach the problem of achieving user goals with a task-specific system, proposing a multi-agent approach~\cite{palanca2018designing}.
 Agents (e.g., a lighting agent, a TV agent, etc.) coordinate to form a suitable plan to achieve a user goal based on an ontology that describes the agents' capabilities and relationships.
-Our focus on output ``action plans'' bears similarity---however, dependence on a rigid ontology ultimately imposes an application developer's assumptions about \emph{how} people use devices in their homes, and what goals they want to accomplish.
-Our overarching target is to achieve significantly greater flexibility than existing systems.
+Our focus on output ``action plans'' bears similarity---however, dependence on a rigid ontology ultimately imposes assumptions about \emph{how} people use devices in their homes, and what goals they want to accomplish.
+We aim for greater flexibility than existing systems.